-Every other week, with the first tutorials moved to the second week, there will be two-hour tutorial sessions in three groups.
-The main purpose of the tutorials is to discuss student work on exercise problems.
-Therefore, every student is expected to complete the scheduled work, i.e., exercise problems or necessary reading, before the corresponding tutorial session - in particular, solutions and solution attempts to the Exercises Questions are to be brought to the tutorial.
+• Exercise Questions, to be discussed in the tutorials.

+The main purpose of the tutorials is to discuss student work on these exercise problems.
+Therefore, every student is expected to complete the scheduled work, i.e., exercise problems and necessary reading, before the corresponding tutorial session, and bring their solutions and solution attempts to the Exercises Questions to the tutorial.
+Use of the Exercise Questions for collaborative learning is encouraged.
+The tutorials are not normally expected to be able to cover all the Exercise Questions. • Assignment Questions will be grouped into five Assignments; each of these will usually be due about two weeks after they are provided.
+Assignment Questions will frequently be somewhat similar to some Exercise Questions.